DoNewsCode/core/README.md

 ```

-In a few lines, an http service is bootstrapped in the style outlined above.
+In a few lines, an HTTP service is bootstrapped in the style outlined above.
-It is simple, explicit and to some extent, declarative.
+It is simple, explicit, and to some extent, declarative.

 The service demonstrated above uses an inline handler function to highlight the point.
 Normally, for real projects, we will use modules instead.
-The "module" in package core's glossary is not necessarily a go module (though it can be).
+The "module" in package Core's glossary is not necessarily a go module (though it can be).
 It is simply a group of services.

-You may note that the http service doesn't really consume the dependency.
+You may note that the HTTP service doesn't really consume the dependency.
 That's true.

-Let's rewrite the http service to consume the above dependencies.
+Let's rewrite the HTTP service to consume the above dependencies.

 ```go
 package main